sdmeers/UK_Gazetteer/README.md

 The FastMCP server exposes the `get_lat_long` tool, which your LLM can now call.

 -   **Tool**: `get_lat_long(placename: str, county: Optional[str] = None)`
--   **Example**: An LLM wanting to know the weather in "Alton, Hampshire" would first call `get_lat_long("Alton", "Hampshire")` to get the coordinates before calling a weather tool.
+-   **Example**: An LLM wanting to know the weather in "Winchester, Hampshire" would first call `get_lat_long("Winchester", "Hampshire")` to get the coordinates before calling a weather tool.

 ## (Optional) Gemini CLI Integration